Argelbargel/vault-raft-snapshot-agent-helm/charts/vault-raft-snapshot-agent/README.md

 true
 </pre>
 </td>
-			<td>enables/disables the local storage of snaphots    if disabled the corresponding volume and volume-mounts will not be created</td>
+			<td>Enables/disables the local storage of snaphots.
+If disabled the corresponding volume and volume-mounts will not be created</td>
 		</tr>
 		<tr>
 			<td>config.local_storage.volume</td>